LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 The functions pprint-fill, pprint-linear, and pprint-tabular specify particular ways of pretty printing a list to stream.
 Each function prints parentheses around the output if and only if colon-p is true.
 Each function ignores its at-sign-p argument.
 (Both arguments are included even though only one is needed so that these functions can be used via ~/.../ and as set-pprint-dispatch functions, as well as directly.)
 Each function handles abbreviation and the detection of circularity and sharing correctly, and uses write to print object when it is a non-list.

-If object is a list and if the value of *print-pretty* is false, each of these functions prints object using a minimum of whitespace, as described in Section 22.1.3.5 (Printing Lists and Conses).
+If object is a list and if the value of *print-pretty* is false, each of these functions prints object using a minimum of whitespace, as described in Section 22.1.3.5 (打印列表和 cons).
 Otherwise (if object is a list and if the value of *print-pretty* is true):

     The function pprint-linear prints a list either all on one line, or with each element on a separate line.